fitmat/FMBridge/README.md

 * Change the MAT Control's logic for the tap.
 Add relative distance check for check sequence
 * NOTE - PC VERSION IS NOT ADDED IN THE CURRENT RELEASE

-## Whats new in the release - v0.2.0
-* Solved running issue in Joyful Jumps
-* Solved two  JUMP_OUT issue in skaters

-## Whats new in the release - v0.1.36
-* Added new driver for Skaters (no changes on gaming side)
-* Added new reconnect BLE mode (no changes on gaming side)

 ----------------------------------------------------------
 ## TODO